The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 # Additional Resources

 These are some additional resources that are useful for anyone attempting to further their play.
-There will be guides for general healing, AST (and soon WHM), as well as optimization guides.
+There will be guides for general healing, AST, WHM and healing optimization guides.
 It is worthwhile to look into these, as they are useful guides from talented players.

 [Zyrk's Bullshit Guide to the Principles of Healing](https://docs.google.com/document/d/1yoq1zU2VgMJQ53PaJHaUtwA3S2aSz1C69qkLDaOmZY8/edit#heading=h.ls1qn6qewmw7)